 If you’re more of a heritage country house kinda person then have a leisurely peruse over our very lovely forgotten silver bulb holders.
 Forgotten silver is a slightly duller version of chrome or magpie silver, more akin to an antique silver.
 These lamp holders look right at home in period properties or any interior that has a more laid back vibe.
 They go fantastically well with the classic colours of fabric lighting cable but also consider the more textural fabric cables we have; coarse cream linen, fisherman’s jumper and old grey jumper weave to name drop a few.

 Vintage bulb holders

 As I said, we’re huge fans of everything industrial style and vintage is a big part of that.
 If vintage is very much your style of choice then check out our selection of vintage bulb holders – they’ll be perfect for you.
-We not only have traditional white porcelain bulb holders and black Bakelite bulb holders but also some lovely aged brass bulb holders and bronze too.
+We not only have traditional black bulb holders but also some lovely aged brass bulb holders and bronze too.
 Match any of these with some of our very cool fabric cable and you’re onto a winner.

 The difference between E27 bulb holders, E14 bulb holders and B22 Bulb holders

 E27 bulb holders seem to be the most commonly searched for type.
 The letter and number combo simply relates to the type and size of cap your light bulb has.
 So E stands for Edison screw fitting and 27 is the diameter in millimetres of the light bulb’s cap.
 E14 has a smaller diameter (14mm) and is suitable for chandelier light bulbs.
 B22 bulb holders are for bayonet fitting light bulbs with you guessed it, a 22mm cap.

 Which size and fitting type you choose are really down to personal preference – we have gorgeous vintage light bulbs suitable for all three types of light bulb holder so if anything you’ll be spoiled for choice.